 Criteria Indicators / Guidance LAND USE - FPIC 4.4.1 (C) Documents showing legal ownership or lease, or authorised use of customary land authorised by customary landowners through a Free, Prior 4.4 Use of the land and Informed Consent (FPIC) process.
-Documents related to the history of for oil palm does land tenure and the actual legal or customary use of the land are available. not diminish the 4.4.2 Copies of documents evidencing agreement-making processes and legal, customary or user rights of other negotiated agreements detailing the FPIC process are available and include: users without their free, prior and 4.4.2a Evidence that a plan has been developed through consultation and informed consent. discussion in good faith with all affected groups in the communities, with particular assurance that vulnerable, minorities' and gender groups are consulted, and that information has been provided to all affected groups, including information on the steps that are taken to involve them in decision making.
+Documents related to the history of for oil palm does land tenure and the actual legal or customary use of the land are available. not diminish the legal, customary or 4.4.2 Copies of documents evidencing agreement-making processes and user rights of other negotiated agreements detailing the FPIC process are available and include: users without their free, prior and 4.4.2a Evidence that a plan has been developed through consultation and informed consent. discussion in good faith with all affected groups in the communities, with particular assurance that vulnerable, minorities' and gender groups are consulted, and that information has been provided to all affected groups, including information on the steps that are taken to involve them in decision making.
 4.4.2b Evidence that the unit of certification has respected communities' decisions to give or withhold their consent to the operation at the time that these decisions were taken.
-4.4.2c Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's.
+4.4.2 Evidence that the legal economic environmental and carial 4.4.2c Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's. status of their land at the expiry of the difft of certification s.
 4.4.3 (C) Maps of an appropriate scale showing the extent of recognised legal, customary or user rights are developed through participatory mapping involving affected parties (including neighbouring communities where applicable, and relevant authorities).
 4.4.4 All relevant information is available in appropriate forms and languages, including assessments of impacts, proposed benefit sharing, and legal arrangements.
 4.4.5 (C) Evidence is available to show that communities are represented through institutions or representatives of their own choosing, including by legal counsel if they so choose.
-4.4.6 There is evidence that implementation of agreements negotiated through FPIC is annually reviewed in consultation with affected parties.
+AAC There is evidence that inclusion static of a measure the section of 4.4.6 There is evidence that implementation of agreements negotiated through FPIC is annually reviewed in consultation with affected parties.
 Guidance for the JE: JE in consultation with the stakeholders and with the approval of the government identifies documents required to show legal ownership.
 The JE is responsible to develop/ensure availability of a proper FPIC process and inform its producers about this process.
 The JE is responsible to ensure that every producer implements and properly documents the FPIC process.